ungleich/mri-connect/README.md

     $ export FLASK_DEBUG=1
     $ python run.py

-The interface will now be available at http://localhost:5000/admin
+The frontend interface will now be available.

+Check the log for the port and URL to the admin interface, which will be newly generated on every app start.

 ## Deployment